Many runners look for a simple answer.

 But it’s just a tool

-Heart rate is not something you need to follow blindly.
+Heart rate is not something to follow blindly.

-If you’re deciding how to measure your heart rate in the first place, Optical vs Chest Strap Heart Rate: Which Should Runners Use? helps you choose the right setup for your training.
+If you are deciding how to measure your heart rate in the first place, it helps to choose a setup that matches your training needs.
+This is covered in Optical vs Chest Strap Heart Rate: Which Should Runners Use?, where the differences between measurement methods become clearer.

 Heart rate is a tool — not the goal.